Once Upon a Time (TV series): Awards and nominations

-Once Upon a Time was nominated for a 2012 People's Choice Award for "Favorite New TV Drama", but lost to Person of Interest.
-The show was nominated at the 39th People's Choice Awards in four categories: Favorite Network TV Drama, Favorite Sci-Fi/Fantasy Show, Favorite TV Fan Following, and Favorite TV Drama Actress (Ginnifer Goodwin); it lost to another ABC show Grey's Anatomy in the first category, Supernatural in the second two, and Ellen Pompeo (from Grey's Anatomy) in the last category.
-The show was nominated at 40th People's Choice Awards, but lost to Beauty and the Beast and The Vampire Diaries, respectively.
+Once Upon a Time was nominated for a 2012 People's Choice Award for "Favorite New TV Drama".
+The show was nominated at the 39th People's Choice Awards in four categories: Favorite Network TV Drama, Favorite Sci-Fi/Fantasy Show, Favorite TV Fan Following, and Favorite TV Drama Actress (Ginnifer Goodwin), and the show was nominated in the Network TV Drama category 40th People's Choice Awards.

-The show was also nominated for "Best Genre Series" at the 2011 Satellite Awards, but lost to American Horror Story.
-The show was nominated in this category again at the 2012 Satellite Awards, but lost to The Walking Dead.

-The program also received two nominations at the 2012 Visual Effects Society Awards, but lost to Boardwalk Empire and Gears of War 3, respectively.
+The show was also nominated for "Best Genre Series" at the 2011 Satellite Awards.
+The show was nominated in this category again at the 2012 Satellite Awards.
+The program also received two nominations at the 2012 Visual Effects Society Awards.

-At the 38th Saturn Awards, the series received a nomination for Best Network Television Series and Parrilla was nominated for Best Supporting Actress on Television, but lost to Fringe and Michelle Forbes, respectively.

-The program was nominated for the former award again at the 39th Saturn Awards, but lost to new series Revolution.
+At the 38th Saturn Awards, the series received a nomination for Best Network Television Series and Parrilla was nominated for Best Supporting Actress on Television.
+It was also nominated for Best Network Television Series at the 39th Saturn Awards.